Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 One page on the limitations on the product (9.5.6)

+Limitations, in reference to this document, will be defined as any restrictions and/or shortcomings of our product that would have otherwise been more ideal given the project requirements.

+- **Weather:** Our mission control software should display the current weather.
+Not only does this help determine if the current conditions allow for safe flying, the wind data can help determine the probable landing position of the rocket.
+However, due to the inaccessibility of an internet connection at the launching site, obtaining real time weather data is not possible.
+Our mission control software allows us to download weather data beforehand, which will be used to display weather related information during the rocket's flight.

+- **Map Display:** A notable feature our mission control software includes is the ability to see the rocket's location on a map.
+This is helpful for retrieval of the rocket in case it goes off-course.
+Likewise to the weather data, the inaccessibility of an internet connections requires us to download map data offline.

+- **Must be run locally:** Our mission control software is a Java program that is to be run locally.
+As opposed to a web-app which can be run on virtually any machine, our program must be downloaded onto the machine that will be used to monitor the rocket during launch and it's flight.
+This also requires the Java 8 JDK to be installed on the machine.

+- **LoRaWAN:** Transmitting data between the rocket and our mission control program will be through LoRaWAN.
+This means our software's ability to communicate with the rocket is entirely dependent on how reliable and efficient LoraWAN's means of transmitting and receiving data is.
+This may be a concern as the rocket reaches higher altitudes, but we are yet to conclude anything at this point.

 ## 2. References

 References to other documents or standards.
 Follow the IEEE Citation  Reference scheme, available from the [IEEE website](https://www.ieee.org/) (please use the search box).
 (1 page, longer if required)